pantheon-systems/documentation/source/content/guides/autopilot/01-introduction.md

 No. Autopilot always tests updates against a Multidev based on the current Dev environment.

-To have Autopilot compare updates to the Live environment, keep the Dev environment [synchronized with the Live environment](/pantheon-workflow) to have Autopilot test updates against the most up-to-date state of the Live environment.
+For Autopilot to compare updates to the Live environment, keep the Dev environment [synchronized with the Live environment](/pantheon-workflow), to ensure Autopilot test updates against the most up-to-date state of the Live environment.

 ### Does the Autopilot Multidev count towards the Multidev limit?